 This is one of the questions we have been bombarded with in the past.
-Interestingly, people who ask this question have established in their hearts or have heard it somewhere that excess progesterone contributes to hair loss.
+Interestingly, people who ask this question have established in their hearts or have heard it somewhere that excess progesterone causes to hair loss.

 So, they sum up the courage to ask us just to know if what they’ve heard is correct.
 Hope you are not one of those who are left in the web of confusion as to whether or not the information is accurate?

 Well, if you are, you are going to get the right information here.

-In this post, we shall take a look at and address the question; can too much progesterone cause hair loss?
+In this post, we shall take a look at and address the question of whether too much progesterone can cause hair loss.